nodejs/wiki-archive/Installation.md

 If you have any installation problems, look at [Troubleshooting Installation](https://github.com/ry/node/wiki/Troubleshooting-Installation), try an [alternate installation method](https://gist.github.com/579814), or stop into [#node.js](http://webchat.freenode.net/?channels=node.js&uio=d4) and ask questions.

+`sudo apt-get install node` Wont work on ubuntu/debian machines.
+That is a different package with the same name.
+Use the above method itself for installing node.

 **Pre-built binaries**

 You can also install node from packages: [[Installing Node.js via package manager]]